Server

-Server interactions encompass all the capabilities that MCP servers provide to enhance your applications.
-These are the features that servers expose to clients, enabling rich functionality through tools, resources, prompts, and real-time notifications.
+Server capabilities encompass all the features MCP servers provide to enhance your applications through tools, resources, prompts, and real-time notifications.

 Overview

-MCP servers offer four main types of interactions:
+MCP servers offer five main types of interactions:

 • Tools - Server-side operations that can be executed by LLMs